MetPX/sarracenia/doc/sr_subscribe.1.rst

 Another example, a user named Alice will have at least two exchanges:

-  - xs_Alice the exhange where Alice posts her file notifications and report messages (via many tools).
+  - xs_Alice the exchange where Alice posts her file notifications and report messages (via many tools).
   - xr_Alice the exchange where Alice reads her report messages from (via sr_report).
   - Alice can create a new exchange by just posting to it (with sr_post or sr_cpost) if it meets the naming rules.